jimin3227/BigDataAnalysis/README.md

 ## 📊 Big Data Analysis Certification (Practical Exam) - Practice Repository

 Welcome!
 This repository contains my study notes and practice solutions for the **Big Data Analysis Certification**.
-The structure follows the topics covered in the *SiNaGong* textbook, focusing on hands-on tasks and coding exercises.
+The structure follows the topics covered in the *Sinagong* textbook, focusing on hands-on tasks and coding exercises.

 ---